 The parallels between I Peter and the Old Testament books of Exodus, Deuteronomy and Hosea are another example of God showing no differentiation in His Word between Old and New Testament saints.
 By addressing the scattered congregation with the same titles as used in the OT Peter demonstrates that they share the same blessings and designations as the multitude on Mount Sinai.

-1. Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine:
+- Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine;

-2. And ye shall be unto me a kingdom of priests, and an holy nation.
-These are the words which thou shalt speak unto the children of Israel.
+- and you shall be to me a kingdom of priests and a holy nation.
+These are the words that you shall speak to the people of Israel."

 Peter then draws a comparison with those who have been scattered (1 Peter 1:1) and the births of Lo Ruhamah (no mercy) and Lo Ammi (not my people) as found in Hosea.
 With this comparison Peter illustrates that even though they are strangers and are scattered, they are still a chosen and holy people.

-Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.
+Once you were not a people, but now you are God's people; once you had not received mercy, but now you have received mercy.
 1 Peter 2:10

-2. But I will have mercy upon the house of Judah, and will save them by the LORD their God, and will not save them by bow, nor by sword, nor by battle, by horses, nor by horsemen.
+- But I will have mercy on the house of Judah, and I will save them by the Lord their God.
+I will not save them by bow or by sword or by war or by horses or by horsemen."

-3. Now when she had weaned Loruhamah, she conceived, and bare a son.
+- When she had weaned No Mercy, she conceived and bore a son.

-5. Yet the number of the children of Israel shall be as the sand of the sea, which cannot be measured nor numbered; and it shall come to pass, that in the place where it was said unto them, Ye are not my people, there it shall be said unto them, Ye are the sons of the living God.
+- Yet the number of the children of Israel shall be like the sand of the sea, which cannot be measured or numbered.
+And in the place where it was said to them, "You are not my people," it shall be said to them, "Children of the living God."

 So we see here that Peter has a clear understanding of the relationship between followers of Christ and God's people in the Old Testament, they are one and the same.
 It's also worth noting that in Hosea 1:10 it's said that "the number of the children of Israel shall be as the sand of the sea, which cannot be measured nor numbered".
 This is nowhere near any estimate of the number residing in the physical Nation of Israel [6].
 Nor is it near the highest estimates at the peak of Ancient Israel.
 It must therefore be referring to a larger body of believers.